 The following design concepts have been identified in the Campustown Facade Improvement Program Idea Book as positively contributing to this vision for Campustown.
 Applications must incorporate one or more of these design concepts into the project to be considered eligible for the program.
 The Campustown Idea Book describes these concepts more fully with images and examples of the intent of the design concept.

-A Chinese restaurant is coming to Welch Avenue in the former Indian Delights location after securing a building rehabilitation grant from the city.
-The building, located at 120 Welch Ave., received a Campustown Facade Grant for $15,000 for the renovation and $2,000 to offset design fees from the Ames City Council.
+The Wok ‘N’ Roll restaurant on Welch Avenue (in the former Indian Delights location) secured a building rehabilitation grant from the City of Ames in 2018.
+The building, located at 120 Welch Ave., received a Campustown Facade Grant for $15,000 for the renovation and $2,000 to offset design fees.

 Unique Apartment Homes was the 2017 Grant Recipient.
 Major improvements and additions are underway for two existing buildings at 2408 & 2410 Chamberlain St. (currently Thai Kitchen, AI Supplements, along with another businesses on the ground level).
 The changes will make both buildings four stories and add an outdoor dining area for Thai Kitchen.
 Upgrading the facade will add canopy and lighting elements along the street-level commercial.
 Completion date is Fall 2018.